gnodev: Your Gno Development Companion

 Features

-• In-Memory Node: Gnodev starts an in-memory node, automatically loading the examples folder and any user-specified paths.
+- In-Memory Node: Gnodev starts an in-memory node, loading the workspace containing the current directory

-• Hot Reload: Monitors the examples folder and specified directories for file changes, reloading the package and automatically restarting the node as needed.
+- Hot Reload: Monitors loaded package directories for file changes, reloading the

 Commands